Easy ways to reach your goal of 10,000 steps a day that you can do anytime, anywhere! Plus, why setting step goals is important!

 400 steps – 10 laps around the house – It’s easier than you think to get those last steps in at the end of the day!

-This is a sponsored conversation written by me on behalf of TomTom.
+This post was originally part a sponsored conversation written by me on behalf of TomTom.
+It has been updated since that time, as the product above was discontinued.
 The opinions and text are all mine.